forem/forem/docs/backend/fastly.md

 Whitelisted params on Fastly are updated automatically when a production deploy goes out.

+Make sure you've set the `FASTLY_WHITELIST_PARAMS_SNIPPET_NAME` ENV variable with the name of the VCL snippet you have configured in Fastly.
+If this key is not set, this update will be skipped on deployments.

 We do this by executing `bin/rails fastly:update_whitelisted_params` in our `release-tasks.sh` script.